-- Please fill in a parking request form. - Your key must be dropped off in the office when you park. - You will be issued a parking tag for your front window. - Please be sure this card is in view while you are parked on the premises. - There are reserved spots (marked, including Rover) please do not park in these during specified hours or you will be towed.
+- Permission must be received and a parking tag issued to you and displayed on the dash before you can park here in the lot. - Each time you park, you must drop off your key in the office. - There are reserved spots (marked, including Spot Hero) please do not park in these during specified hours or you will be towed.